 Again, for a regular sized crockpot I would triple or quadruple the recipe.
 And I would double the recipe for a medium sized saucepan.

 Oh my!
-This had the BEST scent!
-Even though it wasn’t technically “Christmas potpourri”…it sure smelled nice…and from now on is going to REMIND me of Christmas every time I smell it. :-) Funny how our sense of smell works like that.
+This had the best scent!
+Even though it wasn’t technically “Holiday potpourri,” it sure smelled nice…and from now on is going to remind me of the holidays every time I smell it. :-) Funny how our sense of smell works like that.

-What does your home smell like at Christmastime?
+What does your home smell like during the holidays?